Personnel Security Specialist Salary

 Popular Skills for Personnel Security Specialist

-Personnel Security Specialists report using a wide range of professional skills.
-Most notably, skills in Microsoft Excel, Security Policies and Procedures, Microsoft Word, and Microsoft Office are correlated to pay that is above average.
-Skills that seem to negatively impact pay include JPAS.
-Those educated in Microsoft Excel tend to be well versed in Microsoft Word.
+Survey results suggest that Personnel Security Specialists put a wide range of professional skills to use.
+Most notably, skills in Microsoft Excel, Microsoft Word, Windows Operating System General Use, and Microsoft Office are correlated to pay that is above average.
+Those proficient in Microsoft Excel are, more often than not, also skilled in Microsoft Word.

 Pay by Experience Level for Personnel Security Specialist